codecrafter404/kairos-re-unlock/README.md

 kairos-re-unlock new
 ```
 This command also outputs the corresponding public and private keys to be used for decryption.
+### Debug mode
+- to test the password receiving functionallity run `echo {} | /system/discovery/kcrypt-discovery-re-unlock discovery.password`
+- just running `/system/discovery/kcrypt-discovery-re-unlock` gives the config as output

+### Usage of cli
+- for the usage of the cli, you can simply run the cli

 ### Notification
 In order to allow discord notifications add the `discord_webhook` parameter: